Would love your thoughts, please comment at the end of the post!

 Here are some of the exercises we recommend to our bariatric clients that help build lean muscle tissue and aid in weight loss after an injury:

-First, talk to your physician about what activities are safe for you regarding your specific injury.
+First, talk to your physician about what activities are safe for your specific injury.

 We also recommend talking to your physician about a referral to a physical therapist that can set up specific exercises to get you healed in a timely manner.

 Pending your injury, some good exercises to try are –

 - Walking (maybe adding some hand or ankle weights)

 - Resistance exercises, such as lifting hand weights if you have a lower-body injury

 - Focusing on machines that work the lower body if you have an upper body injury

 - Take some time to prepare meals at home.